msncakma/msnAutoAfk/README.md

 - AFK state changes
 - Command execution
 - Player initialization
+- Check cooldown status
+- When players are skipped (disabled or no permission)

 Use `/msnautoafk debug` to toggle debug messages.

+### Performance Optimization Tips

+**For Best Performance:**
+1. Only give `msnautoafk.use` to players who need AFK detection
+2. Increase `check-cooldown` to 10-15 seconds for large servers
+3. Disable `check-mouse` if not needed (most frequent event)
+4. Set `check-jump: false` if movement detection is sufficient

+**How It Works:**
+- After detecting player activity, plugin waits `check-cooldown` seconds before checking again
+- Players without permission are never processed
+- Players who disabled `/autoafk` are completely ignored
+- Uses LuckPerms `removesuffix` to safely remove only AFK suffix

+## 🔔 Update Notifications

+The plugin automatically checks for updates on GitHub:
+- Server console shows update info on startup
+- OPs/Admins get in-game notifications when joining
+- Can be disabled with `check-updates: false` in config.yml
+- Only checks the latest release from [GitHub Releases](https://github.com/msncakma/msnAutoAfk/releases)

 ## 🤝 Contributing